Martin Bucer: Death

+Legacy

 When Mary I came to the throne, she had Bucer and Fagius tried posthumously for heresy as part of her efforts to restore Catholicism in England.
 Their caskets were disinterred and their remains burned, along with copies of their books.
 On 22 July 1560, Elizabeth I formally rehabilitated both reformers.
 A brass plaque on the floor of Great St Mary's marks the original location of Bucer's grave.

 After Bucer's death, his writings continued to be translated, reprinted, and disseminated throughout Europe.
 No "Buceran" denomination, however, emerged from his ministry, probably because he never developed a systematic theology as Melanchthon had for the Lutheran church and Calvin for the Reformed churches.
 Several groups, including Anglicans, Puritans, Lutherans, and Calvinists, claimed him as one of their own.
 The adaptability of his theology to each confessional point-of-view also led polemicists to criticise it as too accommodating.
 His theology could be best summarised as being practical and pastoral rather than theoretical.
 Bucer was not so concerned about staking a doctrinal claim per se, but rather he took a standpoint in order to discuss and to win over his opponents.
 At the same time his theological stand was grounded in the conditions of his time where he envisioned the ideal society to be one that was led by an enlightened, God-centred government with all the people united under Christian fellowship.
 Martin Bucer is chiefly remembered for his promotion of doctrinal unity, or ecumenism, and his lifelong struggle to create an inclusive church.